Skip to content

 Figure 3

 openretina builds on top of PyTorch, PyTorch Lightning, and Hydra to provide a flexible training stack.
-Lightning streamlines logging, checkpointing, and distributed execution, while Hydra keeps configuration files modular and composable.
-After a short learning curve, this combination lets you reproduce published models or explore new architectures with minimal boilerplate.
+Lightning handles training loop infrastructure (logging, checkpoints, devices, precision), while Hydra keeps configuration modular and composable.
+This combination makes experiments reproducible and easier to share.

 What the Training Infrastructure Provides